-- F. Local government actions reflect Ecologically Sustainable Development (ESD).
-ESD requires the effective integration of economic, environmental and social considerations in decision making processes and is based on the following principles: - Intergenerational equity today's actions maintain or enhance the environment for future generations - Precautionary principle prevent environmental degradation and manage and mitigate risk - Conservation of biological diversity and ecological integrity - Improved valuation and pricing of environmental resources - recognising the value of the environment to the community.
+- F. Local government actions reflect Ecologically Sustainable Development.
+ESD requires the effective integration of economic, environmental and social considerations in decision making processes and is based on the following principles: - Intergenerational equity today's actions maintain or enhance the environment for future generations - Precautionary principle prevent environmental degradation and manage and mitigate risk - Conservation of biological diversity and ecological integrity - Improved valuation and pricing of environmental resources - recognising the value of the environment to the community - Commit to the principles of the circular economy and minimise the consumption of finite natural resources - Commit to the principles of the circular economy and minimise the consumption of finite natural resources.